 All speaker outputs on all the modules shall be muted until the below conditions are met.

-Hardwired GPIO2 Interface at start-up:

-A2B Main Clock status:
+PAC’s IOD0DAT register usage:

-The A2B Main (PAC) asserts GPIO2 when the A2B Clock is available (i.e. GPIO2 = Clock Available).
+The A2B Main Node (PAC) asserts IOD0DAT when the A2B bus is fully initialized and all sub node registers are fully configured (i.e. IOD0DAT = Fully_Configured).

-Virtual GPIO0 Set-up for PAC:
+PAC’s IOD1DAT register usage:

-The PAC shall set it’s Virtual GPIO0 to PAC_ReadyForAudio when:
+The PAC shall set it’s IOD1DAT to “UnMuted” when:

 the PAC is ready to receive audio (ex.
 PAC has unmuted its internal amplifier IC’s for the PAC speakers and can receive audio without producing pops) and the A2B bus is initialized

-The PAC shall set it’s virtual GPIO0 from PAC_NotReadyForAudio to PAC_ReadyForAudio within 950 msec of:
+The PAC shall set it’s IOD1DAT from “Muted” to “UnMuted” within 950 msec of:

 (HMIAudioMode changing from OFF/Load Shed to ON, OR Power_Up_Chime_Modules changing from Inactive to Active)

-After the PAC asserts it’s Virtual GPIO0 = PAC_ReadyForAudio the PAC shall keep it’s Virtual GPIO0 = PAC_ReadyForAudio whenever HMIAudioMode = ON or Power_Up_Chime_Modules = ON unless an error condition occurs (such as a reset of the A2B digital audio bus).
+After the PAC asserts it’s IOD1DAT = “UnMuted” the PAC shall keep it’s IOD1DAT = “UnMuted” whenever HMIAudioMode = ON or Power_Up_Chime_Modules = ON unless an error condition occurs (such as a reset of the A2B digital audio bus).

-Note: Crank is not considered an error condition and so the Virtual GPIO interface is not used for Crank muting/unmuting.
+Note: Crank is not considered an error condition and so the IOD1DAT interface is not used for Crank muting/unmuting.
 Ex.
-If Virtual GPIO0 = PAC_ReadyForAudio before crank and infotainment system is ON then the PAC would keep it’s Virtual GPIO0 = PAC_ReadyForAudio during crank.
+If IOD1DAT = “UnMuted” before crank and infotainment system is ON then the PAC would keep it’s IOD1DAT = “UnMuted” during crank.

-Virtual GPIO0 Set-up for AMP:
+If an EVCM is present, the PAC external speakers may unmute faster than what is defined in this document.

+AMP’s IOD1DAT register usage:

-The AMP shall set it’s Virtual GPIO0 to AMP_ReadyForAudio when:
+The AMP shall set it’s IOD2DAT to “UnMuted” when:

 the AMP is ready to receive audio (ex.
 AMP has unmuted its internal amplifier IC’s for the AMP speakers and can receive audio without producing pops), the AMP is ready to transmit audio (ex. can transmit audio to the PAC without producing pops), and the A2B bus is initialized

-The AMP shall set it’s virtual GPIO0 from AMP_NotReadyForAudio to AMP_ReadyForAudio within 950 msec of:
+The AMP shall set it’s IOD2DAT from “Muted” to “UnMuted” within 950 msec of:

 (HMIAudioMode changing from OFF/Load Shed to ON, OR Power_Up_Chime_Modules changing from Inactive to Active)

-After the AMP asserts it’s Virtual GPIO0 = AMP_ReadyForAudio the AMP shall keep it’s Virtual GPIO0 = AMP_ReadyForAudio whenever HMIAudioMode = ON or Power_Up_Chime_Modules = ON unless an error condition occurs (such as a reset of the A2B digital audio bus).
+After the AMP asserts it’s IOD2DAT = “UnMuted” the AMP shall keep it’s IOD2DAT = “UnMuted” whenever HMIAudioMode = ON or Power_Up_Chime_Modules = ON unless an error condition occurs (such as a reset of the A2B digital audio bus).

-Note: Crank is not considered an error condition and so the Virtual GPIO interface is not used for Crank muting/unmuting.
+Note: Crank is not considered an error condition and so the IOD2DAT interface is not used for Crank muting/unmuting.
 Ex.
-If Virtual GPIO0 = AMP_ReadyForAudio before crank and infotainment system is ON then the AMP would keep it’s Virtual GPIO0 = AMP_ReadyForAudio during crank.
+If IOD2DAT = “UnMuted” before crank and infotainment system is ON then the AMP would keep it’s IOD2DAT = “UnMuted” during crank.

-Virtual GPIO1 Set-up for PDC:
+If an amplifier is used that is not connected to the HS-Can line, then:

+The AMP shall set it’s IOD2DAT from “Muted” to “UnMuted” within 950 msec of IOD0DAT going from “Not_Configured” to “Fully_Configured”.

+After the AMP asserts it’s IOD2DAT = “UnMuted” the AMP shall keep it’s IOD2DAT = “UnMuted” whenever IOD0DAT is “Fully_Configured” unless an error condition occurs (such as a reset of the A2B digital audio bus).

+PDC’s IOD2DAT register usage:

-The PDC shall set the Virtual GPIO1 in the PAC and in the AMP to PDC_ReadyForAudio when it is ready to transmit audio (ex.
-PDC has received PAC_ReadyForAudio and AMP_ReadyForAudio and can transmit audio without producing pops).
+The PDC shall set the IOD3DAT in the PAC and in the AMP to “Audio_Sent” when it is ready to transmit audio (ex.
+PDC has received PAC’s IOD1DAT = “UnMute” and the AMP’s IOD2DAT = “UnMute” and can transmit audio without producing pops).

-The PDC shall set GPIO1 from PDC_NotReadyForAudio to PDC_ReadyForAudio within 950 msec of:
+The PDC shall set IOD3DAT from “Audio_Not_Sent” to “Audio_Sent” within 950 msec of:

 HMIAudioMode changing from OFF/Load Shed to ON, OR